|

 and its tributaries flowed south to Los Angeles.
 Owens Lake was

 transformed into an alkali flat.
-[FN3]
+[FN3] FN3 Ironically, among the decisions

 reviewed in preparing this opinion was one in which Los Angeles was